Holborn, Middlesex, London

 The buildings are connected by a corridor, 10 ft. wide, and on either side of this corridor are the kitchens, lifts, store-rooms, and other administrative offices.
 In the centre is a narrow tramway running the full length, and thus connecting all parts with the lifts that are situated. at the bottom of the staircases loading to the various blocks of wards.
 The laundry, mortuary, coach-house, and like offices, are all detached from the main buildings.

-The total accommodation for sink patients is 624.
+The total accommodation for sick patients is 624.
 The cost, inclusive of all engineering works, boundary-walls, and fittings and fixtures of every description, we are informed, will not exceed 80,0001.
 Messrs.
 John Mowlem & Co. are the builders.
 The heating and engineering works, cooking apparatus, lifts, sanitary, and gas fittings, have been executed by Messrs.
 Benham & Sons, Messrs.
 May, Bros., Messrs.
 Potter & Sons, Messrs. deal, Bros., Messrs.
 Richardson & Ellson, and Mr. E. Howard.
 The blinds are being executed by Messrs.
 Janes & Sons.
 The architect is Mr. H. Saxon Snell.

 The infirmary later became Archway Hospital and then from 1948 as Whittington Hospital, Archway Wing.
 In 1998, the buildings were acquired the University of Middlesex and University College, London.
+From 1999 to 20134, the site operated as a medical research and education facility known as the Archway Campus.
+It is currently undergoing redevelopment.

 The Mitcham Industrial School